MostAwesomeDude/darklight/docs/protocol.rst

    they are allowed to terminate the connection after sending this.
  * Reply: BAI

+SENDTTH <hash>

+ * This command requests the immediate children of the <hash>.
+The server will reply with 0, 1, or 2 children, space-separated.
+ * Reply: K

 SENDPEZE <hash> <size> <piece>

  * This command requests the <piece> from the file identified by <hash> and